qms95/nlp-processor/notes.md

 line or two from the corpus (e.g. trump tweets) that both fits the syllables and rhymes with the end(s) of the real poetic line.
 I think both sources could be ngram generated, but I think it would be ideal if they were picked wholesale from the source.
-The prob
+The problem with t